smilejennyyu/llm_cancer_type_classification/README.md

 - **pip** for installing dependencies: `pip install -r requirements.txt`
 - Access to data files (CSV/txt) as specified in the configs
 - (If using Azure) an Azure OpenAI endpoint (`export AZURE_OPENAI_ENDPOINT='xxx'`) & API key (`export AZURE_OPENAI_API_KEY='xxx'`), or
-- (If using MedGemma) GPU or CPU setup with PyTorch & Transformers
+- (If using MedGemma) GPU or CPU setup with huggingface Transformers.

 ---